simoncozens/fonts-and-layout/opentype.md

 |`post`|information used when downloading fonts to PostScript printers|
 |------|-----------------------------|

 The first table, `CFF`, is required if the outlines of the font are represented as PostScript CFF; a font using TrueType representation will have a different set of tables instead (`cvt`, `fpgm`, `glyf`, `loca` and `prep`).
 The second table in our list, `GSUB`, is one of the more exciting ones; it's the glyph substitution font which, together with `GPOS` (glyph positioning), stores most of the OpenType smarts.
+We will discuss them in the next chapter.

 So those are the tables available to us.
 Now let us examine those tables by turning the whole font into an XML document: